stackernews/booger/plugs/README.md

    statistics
 3. [limits](/plugs/builtin/limits/limits.js) provides some basic rate limiting

+When running booger executables you can prevent these plugs from being used by removing them from `./booger.jsonc`.

+You can configure these plugs from `./booger.jsonc`.

 # ignoring files in `/plugs`

-If you want to put files in `/plugs` that aren't workers or that you want ignored, you can specify them in a `.plugsignore` file.
-The intent is to support a `.gitignore` like syntax but it might be buggy.
+If you want to put `.js` or `.ts` files in `/plugs` that aren't workers or that you want ignored, you can specify them in a `.plugsignore` file.
+The intent is to support a `.gitignore` like syntax.

 # thanks to